centria/algo-and-data/docs/exercises.md

 * HINT!
 Use the pseudo codes from the material as much as possible!

+* Try to do these (at least first) without getting the algorithms from the internet.
+Dijkstra's algorithm can be quite difficult, so in this part's exercises, finding ready code from google might help understand the algorithms better.

 ### Exercise 1

 In a Bitworld there are *n* cities, numbered *1,2,...,n*.
 There are two-way streets between those cities, with certain lengths.
 Your task is to find out the shortest distance between cities *x* and *y*, using *Bellman-Ford*.